You’ll love this DIY witch hazel toner! Witch hazel cleanses skin of germs and bacteria, soothes inflammation, and is a great astringent.

 Uses for Witch Hazel

 Witch hazel is traditionally used for skin abrasions and tightening large pores.
-I have large pores, and find that witch hazel toner helps shrink the appearance.
-It is very astringent, which makes it good for using on hemorrhoids.
+I have large pores and find that witch hazel toner helps shrink the appearance.
+It is very astringent, which makes it good for use on hemorrhoids.

 Making DIY Witch Hazel Extract

 Finding the right plant